Agoric/documentation/main/dapps/README.md

 **This is a generic guide to Agoric Dapp projects**

-A Dapp is a *distributed application* which typically has a browser-based user interface, a public API server, and a contract running on the Agoric blockchain.
+A dapp is a *distributed application* which typically has a browser-based user interface, a public API server, and a contract running on the Agoric blockchain.

 ## Using a Dapp

-If you have installed the [Agoric CLI](../getting-started/before-using-agoric.md) and you just want to try running a Dapp locally (on a simulated Agoric VM, not an actual public chain), you can:
+If you have installed the [Agoric CLI](../getting-started/before-using-agoric.md) and you just want to try running a dapp locally (on a simulated Agoric VM, not an actual public chain), you can:

 ```sh
 # Use `agoric init` to make a new local copy of a dapp template.
 Here we chose the Fungible Faucet Dapp.
 You can replace `my-fungible-faucet` with a name of your choice.